The goal of the lupus research program at NYU Langone’s Division of Rheumatology is to reduce the toll lupus takes on patients and their families.

 Immunogenetics and the Microbiome

-Through the new Translational Center of Molecular Profiling in Preclinical and Established Lupus (COMPEL), Robert Clancy, PhD, and his colleagues are assessing associations between immunogenetics and the microbiome to determine why lupus flares or remains dormant in at-risk women.
+Through the new Translational Center of Molecular Profiling in Preclinical and Established Lupus (COMPEL), researchers are assessing associations between immunogenetics and the microbiome to determine why lupus flares or remains dormant in at-risk women.
 Work conducted at COMPEL is aided by the NYU Langone–led national Research Registry for Neonatal Lupus, the world’s largest data bank of its kind.

 Gut-Associated B-Cell Response